The Practice of Wakefulness

 When the Tathagata says, "He trains thus: I will breathe in calming the bodily formation," what does he mean by "bodily formation"?

 First, we must understand the Tathagata's radical teaching: that the mind is the forerunner of all experience.
-In other words, everything we experience is created by the mind in conciousness.
+In other words, everything we experience is created by the mind in consciousness.
 This is relatively easy to understand if we consider that all our sense organs have to reconstruct reality.
 For example, light waves hitting the eyes have to be reconstructed into the very complex 3D world we experience and take for granted.

 When the Tathagata says "bodily formation," he means any perceptions, feelings, memories, and thoughts related to the fabrication of the physical body in our mind.